 Constitution are meaningful.
 But if the people will take action to use the tools provided, those documents are very meaningful.
 As James Madison put it, the "guards for liberty" in the Bill of Rights are "more useful than essential."

-We believe the Founders designed the Bill of Rights in such a way that its exercise in anticipation of a crisis would result in the construction of strong self-sufficient communities where people cared for one another.
+We believe the Founders designed the Bill of Rights in such a way that its exercise in the face of rising tyranny would result in the construction of strong self-sufficient communities where people cared for one another.
 Thomas Jefferson in particular set forward this vision, in a plan now known as "Jefferson's Hundreds."
 Within these communities, virtue would be again multiplied as people regained understanding and skill in areas of personal responsibility.
 The islands of refuge would become lighthouses to others.
 As virtue was freshly cultivated, new

 life would be given to our liberty, and the American people would be provided with the capacity to weather any economic or political storm.